Head and Neck Oncology

 Members of the UAB Head and Neck Oncology program also desire to continually improve the care that patients receive.
 A broad range of investigative efforts is ongoing.
 These efforts include: laboratory-based research developing new cancer treatments and identifying improved methods of tumor detection; clinical trials designed to improve cure rates and minimize side effects; studies to improve quality of life following cancer treatment; and public health projects designed to eliminate cancer disparities in underserved groups.

-In cooperation with the UAB Comprehensive Cancer Center, the Division of Otolaryngology has many clinical trials evaluating novel therapies in head and neck and cancer and related disorders.
+In cooperation with the UAB Comprehensive Cancer Center, the Department of Otolaryngology has many clinical trials evaluating novel therapies in head and neck and cancer and related disorders.
 The trials include first in human therapies or therapies that have been well established in other cancers and are now being evaluated for use in the diseases of the head and neck.
 The clinical trials available change every few months and represent cutting edge cancer treatments through national cooperative groups and through investigator initiated therapies.
-For example, first in human therapies such as robotic surgery for head and neck cancer, new gene delivery therapies, and novel devices to detect cancer early are treatment therapies developed at UAB in the Division of Otolaryngology.
+For example, first in human therapies such as robotic surgery for head and neck cancer, new gene delivery therapies, and novel devices to detect cancer early are treatment therapies developed at UAB in the Department of Otolaryngology.